Useful links to other organisations

 Access via search page to Hansard archives of debates in Parliament, etc.

-Claiming homelessness – Under current law you can approach any Homeless Persons Unit if it is unsafe for you to remain in your home due to domestic violence.
+Claiming homelessness – Under current law you can approach your local authority if it is unsafe for you to remain in your home due to domestic violence.
 The Council is obliged to offer you temporary accommodation while they carry out their assessment or give you a decision on your application on the day.
 Housing law states that, ‘It is not reasonable for a person to continue to occupy accommodation if it is probable that this will lead to domestic violence or other violence’.
 Violence means violence or threats of violence from another person, which are likely to be carried out.

 Rights of Women: Guide to Domestic Violence and Homelessness